 After arriving, I was surprised by how big this place was.
 It easily took up a whole corner of the street and had a large parking lot in the back.
-When I walked in there were two completely separate lines for food, each with over 25 people in them.
-I knew I must have stumbled on something good when I saw that many people waiting.
+When I walked in, there were two completely separate lines for food, each with over 25 people in them.
+I knew I must have stumbled on something good when I saw that many people were waiting.

-The meat pie was first up and it was flavorful and soft.
-Like a pot pie but way better, with meat and veggies inside.
+The meat pie was first up, and it was flavorful and soft, like a pot pie but way better, with meat and veggies inside.

 Potato ball is a mashed potato, breaded and fried.
 Again it is fried in the best way possible, not greasy and gross.
-It has a smooth texture and a ton of flavor I could eat 5 easily and would say this was one of my favorite things.
+It has a smooth texture and a ton of flavor I could eat five easily and would say this was one of my favorite things.

-Next was the chorizo pie which featured a perfectly flakey puff pastry crust with a strong chorizo flavor that was not overpowering but worked well with the pastry.
-It was good but it was the only thing I didn’t finish.
+Next was the chorizo pie, which featured a perfectly flakey puff pastry crust with a strong chorizo flavor that was not overpowering but worked well with the pastry.
+It was good, but it was the only thing I didn’t finish.

-Next up was the Rellenito which was a sweet mashed plantain filled with black beans and wrapped in sugar.
-Yea, I thought it would be weird too and it was certainly unusual.
-Every time I bit into it I couldn’t decide if it was sweet or savory.
-That being said I liked it and it went well with all the fried other dishes.
+Next up was the Rellenito, which was a sweet mashed plantain filled with black beans and wrapped in sugar.
+Yea, I thought it would be weird too, and it was certainly unusual.
+Every time I bit into it, I couldn’t decide if it was sweet or savory.
+That being said, I liked it, and it went well with all the fried other dishes.
 I would assume it is an acquired taste though.

-For dessert I went with the Napoleon pastry and it was flakey and rich.
-Honestly, get whatever pastry looks best to you though as there are so many to try.
+For dessert, I went with the Napoleon pastry, and it was flakey and rich.
+Honestly, get whatever pastry looks best to you though, as there are so many to try.

-Before you ask, no I was not paid to write this review, I stumbled on this place on Yelp and it was that good.
-I can’t wait to go again and I highly suggest you give it a try if you are in the area.
+Before you ask, no, I was not paid to write this review, I stumbled on this place on Yelp, and it was that good.
+I can’t wait to go again, and I highly suggest you give it a try if you are in the area.
 Be sure to let me know what you think if you have been in the comments.